 During the lease term in Northern Virginia

 During tenancy, the rental belongs to the renter we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental in Northern Virginia, the tenant must allow us to come into the rental.
-Some solid reasons to access rental are to:
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental in Northern Virginia, the renter must allow us to access the rental property.
+Some good reasons to enter rental property are to:

 - Inspect the rental,